Lai Chi Kok Amusement Park: Operation

 The park was originally opened by businessman Cheung Kwan On on 16 April 1949.
 In 1961, Deacon Chiu purchased the park and started improving it.
 In 1976, the park started losing business to Ocean Park.

 In 1995, the Ferris wheel was temporarily closed because engineers were dissatisfied with its condition.

 The admission fee started at 60 HK cents for both adult and child admission, but by 1997 it had risen to HK$12–$25.
 A monorail, which cost $13, let visitors get a view of the whole park.

 Features

-Rides & entertainment
+Rides and entertainment

 The park featured theatres, amusement rides, sidestalls, and various water games.
 Amusement rides included a Ferris wheel, bumper cars, a carousel, distorted mirrors, a gondola, a coffee cup ride, ghost house, and a ding-dong boat.
 Knife-throwing performances also attracted visitors.
 An ice rink was part of the winter display, which also included a Snow garden where snow was created for people who had never seen it in the hot climate of Hong Kong.

 Some of the names of rides and stops include the Song dynasty village, Twin Dragon, Space Car, Sky Merry, Monster, Dragon Coaster, Dark Ride, Astro Swinger, Astro Air Boat, Orient Express, Surprising House, Haunted Mansion and Grandish House.
 Fortune telling was also available at the park.
 Beneath the restaurant was Hong Kong's largest wax museum at the time, featuring many leading figures from China's history.